elvengard-mmo/elvengard_network/guides/introduction/endpoint.md

 At the end of this part, you should have a working Endpoint listening on port 3000 (see config file).
-Now it's time to create a Protocol to receive our first packets.
+Now it's time to create a socket handler to receive our first packets.